JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_execution_contexts.md

 ### Switching to Other Contexts
 {#suspending-context-switching-to-other-contexts}

-- to blocking context: [`blockingContext()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/coroutines.kt) - enables `ProgressManager.checkCanceled()`, forwards modality state, etc.
+- to blocking context: [`blockingContext()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/coroutines.kt) - enables `ProgressManager.checkCanceled()`, forwards modality state, etc. This function has an opposite behavior to [`runBlockingCancellable()`](#blocking-context-switching-to-other-contexts).
 - to progress indicator: unavailable ([`coroutineToIndicator()`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/coroutines.kt) is an internal API and exists only to aid platform migration)

 ## Blocking Context

-Executing tasks in a blocking context means executing them in a background thread, not under a coroutine or [a progress indicator](#progress-indicator).
+Executing tasks in a blocking context means executing them on a thread without access to the coroutine context (basically, in non-suspending functions) and not under [a progress indicator](#progress-indicator).
 Usually, plugins should not execute a new code in the blocking context.
 Prefer the [suspending context](#suspending-context) or fall back to [progress indicator](#progress-indicator) if a plugin cannot use Kotlin.